Substances under International Control

 Substance Evaluation for Drug Control Treaties

-WHO provides technical expertise to the United Nations on the subject of drugs of abuse under the United Nations Single Convention on Narcotic Drugs (1961) and the United Nations Convention on Psychotropic Substances (1971).
+WHO provides technical expertise to the United Nations on drugs of abuse under the United Nations Single Convention on Narcotic Drugs (1961) and the United Nations Convention on Psychotropic Substances (1971).
 These two treaties provide the legal basis for the international prevention of drug abuse, together with the United Nations Convention against the Illicit Traffic in Narcotic Drugs and Psychotropic Substances (1988).

 WHO provides advice and guidance on the scheduling of substances under the afore mentioned Narcotic drugs and Psychotropic substances conventions in accordance with WHO’s mandate under these conventions.